Headingley delivers again to ensure Ashes show goes on

 Step up Harry Brook.
 The 24-year-old learned the game 11 miles from here, in the small Yorkshire village of Burley-in-Wharfedale.
 He had made his debut for the county on this very ground as a teenager.

-And in a record-breaking start to his Test career, Brook scored four hundreds in his first six Tests, in Rawalpindi, Multan, Karachi and Wellington, but none of those innings came in the Ashes, or with the weight of a nation on his shoulders.
+And in a record-breaking start to his Test career, Brook scored four hundreds in his first six Tests, in Rawalpindi, Multan, Karachi and Wellington.
+None of those innings came in the Ashes, or with the weight of a nation on his shoulders.

 Still, he steered England through their most dangerous moments, the Australians and their outnumbered support sensing the moment they have waited 22 years for - an Ashes victory at the home of the enemy.

-Brook has the world at his feet - more than £1m from franchise leagues in the bank - but as he stood holding a beer with his family on the outfield afterwards, he was surely reflecting on his proudest moment.
+Brook has the world at his feet - and more than £1m from franchise leagues in the bank - but as he stood holding a beer with his family on the outfield afterwards, he was surely reflecting on his proudest moment.

 In truth, the biggest difference from 2019 was this England win was a team effort, rather than a scarcely believable one-man rescue act.